JamesLemony/jameslemony.github.io/content/Course Notes/Tenses/Present Simple Tense.md

 Do + I/You/We/They + V1?
 Does + He/She/It + V1?

+### Dikkat Edilmesi Gereken Kısımlar
+> [!WARNING] Yardımcı fiil olan "do" ile asıl fiil olan "do" karıştırılmamalıdır.
+> Do you do your homework in the evenings?
+> No, I don't do my homework in the evenings.
+>
+> She doesn't sleep.
+> She doesn't do her duties in time.
+>
+> I don’t do my laundry on weekends.
+> I do my laundry during the week instead.
+>
+> We don’t do our best under pressure.
+> But we do perform well in calm environments.
+>
+> Does she do her part in group projects?
+> No, she doesn’t do her part very often.

+> [!INFO] Bazı durumlarda, olumlu cümlelerde, yardımcı fiiller kullanılabilir.
+Bu gibi durumlarda, yardımcı fiiller üstüne bastırılarak okunur ve yapılan eylemi vurgular.
+Bu tarz durumlarda, fiil, -s takısı almaz.
+>
+> I do love you.
+> We do know that psychology is important.
+> He does help.
+> We do drink alcohol.
+> I do think this movie is interesting, but it's not my favorite.
+> You do seem tired after such a long day at work.
+> They do appreciate your help, even if they don’t always say it.
+> She does understand the complexity of the situation, despite her quiet demeanor.
+> He does make valid points in his argument, yet his conclusions are often overshadowed by his tendency to overgeneralize complex issues.

+> [!INFO] Wh soru kelimelerinden birisi ile soru sormak istiyorsak, Wh soru kelimesi cümlenin başına gelir ve cümlenin geri kalanı olduğu gibi (soru yapısı ile) yazılır.
+>
+> Where do you work?
+> What do you do?
+> How much do you love her?
+> What can you do?
+> When is your birthday?

+> [!NOTE] Modals ile yapılan cümleler, Present Simple Tense gibi düşünülür.
+> I can ride a bike.
+> You must sleep at 10:00.
+> You should see the doctor.
+> He may or may not come to school on time but he always comes.
+> Your phones must be off during the flight or you might get punished.

+### Be Fiili ile Yapılan Cümleler
 > [!WARNING] Cümlenin içinde “be” fiili olunca, Present Simple Tense ile yazılan cümleler birazcık gözden kaçabilir.
 Unutmayalım, “am, is, are” kelimeleri, aslında “be” fiilinin çekimleridir.
 >
 > Don’t be so fast.